momentumlearn/learner-resources/articles/deploy-django-to-heroku.md

 - Add the heroku remote to your Git repository: `heroku git:remote -a <app-name>`

+- **If your application is in a subdirectory, follow the directions under "If your application is in a subdirectory" below before doing anything else.**

 - Install psycopg2 in your Django app: `pipenv install psycopg2-binary`

   - If you have an error saying PostgreSQL cannot be found, run `brew install postgresql`